-In fact its worse that that because when I set-up the new MacBook Air, I copied all the settings from my old one.
-Which means the opening display on both is identical.
+In fact its worse than that because when I set-up the new MacBook Air, I copied all the settings from my old one.
+Which means the desktop displayed on both is identical.

 The only physical difference are the small icons printed on the F4, F5 and F6 function keys.
 You have to look to notice.
 They show controls for MacOS’s Spotlight search, dictation and Siri features.